-This truly is Vegan Chili for All, and I hope you love it!
-Leave a comment or tag #myquietkitchen on instagram and let me know what you think!
+Leave a comment and star rating below or tag a photo with @myquietkitchen on instagram and let me know what you think!

 P.S.
-Check out the nutrition facts!
+Check out the nutrition facts on this chili.
 Aside from the sodium (which you can decrease if you like), this chili couldn’t be healthier!
 Cheers to enjoying tons of flavor and your health, too!

 Vegan Chili for All